proximalmoss/generative_and_agentic_ai/README.md

-# Generative and agentic AI
+# Generative and Agentic AI